Klaim/cpp-proposals/p0535r0-generalized-unpacking.rst

 Background
 ==========

-There is an increasing push in C++ to add interoperability between values and value sequences, exemplified by the recent addition of "structured binding", :cpp:`std::apply`, and :cpp:`std::make_from_tuple` in C++17, and by proposals such as P0327_ that work toward expanding and clarifying the concept of value sequences (using the term "product type") and P0341_ which proposes certain mechanisms for using product types.
+There is an increasing push in C++ to add interoperability between values and value sequences, exemplified by the recent addition of "structured binding", :cpp:`std::apply`, and :cpp:`std::make_from_tuple` in C++17, and by proposals such as P0327_\ [#io]_ that work toward expanding and clarifying the concept of value sequences (using the term "product type") and P0341_ which proposes certain mechanisms for using product types.
 Similar features have long been present in other languages, with Python frequently held up as a representative example (see also `PEP 0448`_).
 While we feel that these represent steps in the right direction, there remain problems to be solved.

 Rationale
 =========

-Parameter pack slicing, particularly single valued slicing, solves a known problem when working with parameter packs.
+Parameter pack slicing, particularly single valued slicing (i.e. indexing), solves a known problem when working with parameter packs.
 Several algorithms and ideas for working with parameter packs require the ability to select an item from a parameter pack by index.

 Generalized unpacking greatly expands the ability to work with product types.
 Although :cpp:`std::apply` and :cpp:`std::make_from_tuple` attempt to fill some of these roles, their mere existence, and especially that they are two separate functions despite serving conceptually identical purposes, is indicative of the usefulness of a language feature.
 Moreover, these functions have significant limitations: they can only cover specific use cases, they cannot perform slicing operations on their own, and they cannot be readily used where the desired argument list *includes* but does not *solely consist of* a single product type.